tobyweston/unicorn-hat/DEVELOPERS.md

     gcc -shared ws2812-RPi.o ws2812-RPi_wrap.o -o libws2812-RPi.so

-or do it via the `src/main/c/ws2812/lib/Makefile` (which will also build the Pi B+ version rather than the just the Pi 2 version).
+or do it all via the `src/main/c/ws2812/lib/Makefile` (which will also build the Pi B+ version rather than the just the Pi 2 version).

     cd src/main/c/ws2812/lib
     make swig_prep
     make shared

-## Setting LD_LIBRARY_PATH in Maven
+# Setting LD_LIBRARY_PATH in Maven

 Setting the `LD_LIBRARY_PATH` in the pom means you should be able to run the hardware tests directly with `mvn failsafe:integration-tests` and blinky lights will blink on the physical HAT.
 You need to run `sudo mvn` though.